ConorMcJ/CS351_Full_Stack_Project/README.md

 ## Deployment

 **Q7: Where will you deploy your project (e.g., Heroku, AWS, Render)?
 How will you manage environment variables and secrets during deployment?**

+**Answer**
+We will deploy our project on **Render** (free student-friendly hosting).
+Environment variables (like database URLs and secret keys) will be stored in **Render’s built-in environment variable settings** instead of hardcoding them in code.
+This way, sensitive data never goes into GitHub.

 **Q8: How will you ensure your deployment is reliable and easy to update?**

+**Answer**
+We will keep our project code on GitHub and connect the repository to Render.
+Any time we push updates to the `main` branch, Render will automatically rebuild and redeploy the app.
+This makes updates simple and keeps the deployment consistent with the latest version of our code.